Lifetime Coating Systems: Major Problem When Product Life Exceeds Coating Life

 Note: The passage of the corrosion prevention tax credit bill (HR 4913) would provide a tremendous incentive for companies to adapt maintenance painting programs.

-LCS – Program Advantages
+Lifetime Coating Systems – Program Advantages

 - Service life for manufactured products and steel structures